Details • Schedule • Coach Trainers • FAQ • Apply Now

 You can miss up to two hours of in-person or online training and still complete the program.

-If you miss an in-person training session, you won’t be able to complete the program.
+If you miss more than two hours total, you won’t be able to complete the program.
 So please ensure you can attend.
-If you miss an online session, your coach will send you the homework from the session and notes on what we went over.
+The week of June 8th, we will be offering both online and in-person make-up sessions by request.
 You’ll be expected to be caught up by the time you return to training.
 Your coach must be notified in advance of an absence.

 If you miss too much training time and are unable to fully complete the program, you can retake it the next season.